intjelic/python-sfml/doc/sphinx/source/documentation/system.rst

    sfml.sleep is the best way to block a program or one of its threads, as it doesn't consume any CPU power.

-   :param sfml.Time duration: Time to sleep
+   :param sfml.system.Time duration: Time to sleep

 Clock